 One of the most significant new provisions concerns notice of possible limits in some arbitration forums on the time for bringing claims.
-Paragraph (f)(1)(F) would
+Paragraph (f)(1)(F) would require disclosure that the rules of some arbitration forums may impose time limits for bringing claims in arbitration, and that, in some cases, claims that are ineligible for arbitration may be brought in court.
+This provision is intended to give notice to customers of the NASD's proposed eligibility rule, as well as the rules in other forums.

-Applicability of Disclosure Requirements to New and Existing Account
+Applicability of Disclosure Requirements to New and Existing Account Agreements

-Agreements

 Members would be required to add the new disclosure requirements to all new customer account agreements containing predispute arbitration agreements as of the effective date of the rule.
-The proposed rule does not require members to modify existing agreements with current customers.
+The proposed rule does not require members to replace existing agreements with current customers.